 Pam Didner: Yeah, but you also come; I assume you also came with a recommendation regarding what you wanted to do next, right?

 Greg Matranga: So I, I had the plan built out and, and, uh, and, and it was a year-long plan.
-And then, by the end of the year, I had this detailed budget, which they’d never seen before.
-And so it’s like, “this is exactly what I’m going to do.”
+Then, by the end of the year, I had this detailed budget, which they’d never seen before.
+So it’s like, “this is exactly what I’m going to do.”
 And they’re like, “Okay, we’ll give you a little more time.
 Yeah.
 We’ll give you the Q1 budget.”
-And so we, then by the end of Q1, we did what we said we were going to do.
-And we spent what we said we were going to do.
-And so at that point, they’re like, okay, “you know, you can have the rest of your budget.
+So we, then by the end of Q1, we did what we said we were going to do.
+We spent what we said we were going to do.
+So at that point, they’re like, okay, “you know, you can have the rest of your budget.
 We don’t need to micro.
 We don’t have to microscope you anymore.”

 Pam Didner: Very good.
 So, um, obviously, I know you dial up and dial down multiple different marketing channels, um, on to do campaigns will infinity QS.
 So what chia knows from your perspective that works well for you that’s very effective in driving conversions and building the demand gen?

 Greg Matranga: So, yeah.
 So for demand gen, we built our marketing is built around digital marketing around inbound marketing.
 Fortunately, the website I inherited had that strong SEO.
 And so, we were already getting, um, good lead volume or traffic volume from, from that.
 And so, we built upon that.
 That was, that was the plan all along.
 Fortunately, that was great.

 The trick then was once you get them to the website, you know, we got to fix the website to get them into leads and then get them into MQLs.
 But we’ve built everything around inbound marketing.
 So SEO, paid search, of course, digital advertisement, all that,